petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

 !!! note
     The page only displays scaling events that finished before it loaded.
 Events that have started but haven't returned to the normal values don't appear on the page until they finish.

-You can also see a detailed report for the selected time period in *Autoscaling Report*.
+You can also see a detailed report for the selected time period in *Auto-scaling Report*.